opentsdb-js/url/README.md

 // returns '...'
 ```

+Note: Ensure that you have first generated a template __before__ trying to create a URL.

+The motivation for the `template`/`create` separation is the recognition that `start` and `end` times are more likely to change than other `client` parameters, particularly when periodically polling OpenTSDB for data belonging to the same metric.

 ## Examples

-To run the example code from the top-level application,
+To run the example code from the top-level application directory,

 ``` bash
 $ node ./examples/index.js